vkruglikov/react-telegram-web-app/docs/README.md

 ▸ (): `Promise`<`string`\>

-Then function provided Promise function that read text from clipboard
+This function provided Promise function that read text from clipboard

 ##### Returns